EssenceStar/alx-system_engineering-devops/0x01-shell_permissions/README.md

- A script for directories permissions
+ A  script that creates a directory called my_dir with permissions 751 in the working directory.